Alex & Co.: Special episodes

 Alex and Nicole got back together.
 Alex & Co. are invited to the special edition of The Talent World, a show in which the contestants are the winners of the previous seasons of The Talent worldwide.
-Alex and his friends, however, decide to reject the invitation to focus on the music projects of their record company.
-Nicole, in fact, has a new big dream: to get her new lyrics sung by Bakìa, the greatest pop star of the moment.
+But Alex and his friends decide to reject the invitation to focus on the music projects of their record company.
+Nicole in fact has a new big dream; to get her new lyrics sung by Bakìa, the greatest pop star of the moment.

 Alex, Nicole, Emma, Ray and Rebecca go to Matt's villa for his birthday.
 During the party, Nicole discovers that next to Matt's house, Bakìa is shooting a new music video.
 Nicole tries to get closer to the pop star, but is the victim of a serious accident.
-Thanks to the help of an unknown girl, Penny, Nicole is safe, but her savior mysteriously disappeared.
-Alex and his friends are desperate: Nicole is in a coma and it is unknown if or when she will wake up.
+Thanks to the help of a girl, named Penny, Nicole is safe, but her savior mysteriously disappeared.
+Alex and his friends are desperate; Nicole is in a coma and it is unknown if or when she will wake up.
+Alex knows that the only way Nicole will wake up is if she hears a song by the singer Bakia, so Alex meets the singer Bakia and asks her for a favor, sing her song with her.
+During the song, Nicole wakes up.
+Alex realizes it worked and he runs to the hospital to see her.
+They both said they missed each other and finally they kiss.